-OFFICE ONE AND ANOMEDS Page

-QUESTIONS AND ANSWERS V

-SUMMARY The Parties 1

-The Parties 1

-Office Depot, Inc. I 1

-Staples, Inc. 1

-Staples AMS, Inc. 2

-The Merger and the Merger Agreement 2

-Per Share Merger Consideration 2

-Office Depot Annual Meeting 2

-Office Depot's Reasons for the Merger; Recommendation of the Office Depot Board of Directors 4

-Opinion of Office Depot's Financial Advisor 4

-Interests of Office Depot's Directors and Executive Officers in the Merger 5

-Board of Directors and Management of Staples Following Completion of the Merger 5

-Material United States Federal Income Tax Consequences of the Merger 5

-Accounting Treatment of the Merger 5

-Regulatory Approvals Required to Complete the Merger 6

-Treatment of Office Depot Equity Awards 6

-Financing of the Merger 7

-Listing of Staples Common Stock ; Delisting of Office Depot Common Stock 8

-Appraisal Rights 8

-Litigation Related to the Merger 9

-No Solicitation of Acquisition Proposals 9

-Conditions to Completion of the Merger 10

-Termination of the Merger Agreement 11

-Expenses and Termination Fees Relating to the Merger 12

-Comparison of Rights of Common Stockholders of Staples and Office Depot 13

-Risk Factors 13

-SELECTED HISTORICAL CONSOLIDATED FINANCIAL DATA 14

-Selected Historical Consolidated Financial Data of Staples 14

-Selected Historical Consolidated Financial Data of Office Depot 16

-SUMMARY UNAUDITED PRO FORMA CONDENSED COMBINED FINANCIAL INFORMATION 19

-UNAUDITED COMPARATIVE PER SHARE INFORMATION 21

-COMPARATIVE STOCK PRICE DATA AND DIVIDENDS 22

-Stock Prices 22

-Dividends 23

-CAUTIONARY STATEMENTS REGARDING FORWARD-LOOKING STATEMENTS 24

-RISK FACTORS 26

-Risks Relating to the Merger 26

-Other Risk Factors of Staples and Office Depot 35

-INFORMATION ABOUT OFFICE DEPOT 36

-Office Depot, Inc. 36

-INFORMATION ABOUT STAPLES 37

-Staples, Inc. 37

-Staples AMS, Inc. 37

-INFORMATION ABOUT THE OFFICE DEPOT ANNUAL MEETING 38

-General 38

-Date, Time and Place of the Annual Meeting 38

-Purposes of the Annual Meeting 38

-30
+OLIFOTIONIC AND ANGLIFDO Page QUESTIONS AND ANSWERS V SUMMARY The Proof is a second of the second 1 The Parties 1 Office Depot, Inc. 1 Staples, Inc. 1 Staples AMS, Inc. 2 The Merger and the Merger Agreement 2 Per Share Merger Consideration 2 Office Depot Annual Meeting 2 Office Depot's Reasons for the Merger; Recommendation of the Office Depot Board of Directors 4 Opinion of Office Depot's Financial Advisor Liver of Office Depot's Private and Francis of Office and the Market Private and 4 Interests of Office Depot's Directors and Executive Officers in the Merger 5 Board of Directors and Management of Staples Following Completion of the Merger 5 Material United States Federal Income Tax Consequences of the Merger 5 Accounting Treatment of the Merger 5 Regulatory Approvals Required to Complete the Merger 6 Treatment of Office Depot Equity Awards 6 Financing of the Merger 7 Listing of Staples Common Stock; Delisting of Office Depot Common Stock 8 Appraisal Rights Litigation Polyted to the Mangar 8 Litigation Related to the Merger No Solicitation of Aggricitin Proposals 9 No Solicitation of Acquisition Proposals Conditions to Completion of the Margon Conditions to Completion of the Merger Tormination of the Margar Agreement 10 Termination of the Merger Agreement Expenses and Termination Fees Relating to the Merger 11 Comparison of Rights of Common Stockholders of Staples and Office Depot 12 13 Risk Factors 13 SELECTED HISTORICAL CONSOLIDATED FINANCIAL DATA 14 Selected Historical Consolidated Financial Data of Staples 14 Selected Historical Consolidated Financial Data of Office Depot 16 SUMMARY UNAUDITED PRO FORMA CONDENSED COMBINED FINANCIAL INFORMATION 19 UNAUDITED COMPARATIVE PER SHARE INFORMATION 21 COMPARATIVE STOCK PRICE DATA AND DIVIDENDS 22 Stock Prices 22 Dividends 23 CAUTIONARY STATEMENTS REGARDING FORWARD-LOOKING STATEMENTS 24 RISK FACTORS 26 Risks Relating to the Merger 26 Other Risk Factors of Staples and Office Depot 35 INFORMATION ABOUT OFFICE DEPOT 36 Office Depot, Inc. 36 INFORMATION ABOUT STAPLES 37 Staples, Inc. 37 Staples AMS, Inc. 37 INFORMATION ABOUT THE OFFICE DEPOT ANNUAL MEETING 38 General 38 Date, Time and Place of the Annual Meeting 38 Purposes of the Annual Meeting 38